-The Department of Geography offers two advanced degrees:
+The Department of Geography offers three advanced degrees:

-the Master of Arts and Doctor of Philosophy
+the Master of Arts, Master of GIS, and Doctor of Philosophy

 Graduate Coordinator: Dr. David Kaplan

 The M.A. in Geography program prepares graduate students for careers in both the academic field and non-academic jobs in various private and governmental agencies, in areas such as urban/economic geography, social geography, physical/environmental geography, and geographic information technology.
 Students learn geographic thought, research techniques, and topical specialties while preparing to conduct original research.
 Within this broad framework, the program is sufficiently flexible to meet individual career objectives.
 The M.A. in geography is designed to be a two academic year program.